Deleplace/lazydb/README.md

 - no lock is held by a request, during the creation of a connection,
 - the lock must always be held for a very short time,
 - a connection for a given tenant is either found, or absent, or "pending"
-- when a request need a connection that is "pending", it must wait until the connection is created, without initiating a new creation.
+- when a request needs a connection that is "pending", it must wait until the connection is created, without initiating a new creation.

 The synchronization device for waiting on a "pending" connection may be a Mutex, or a Semaphore, or a channel.